 The regulation of the sectors which are subject to the Energy market, is by design almost identical in many aspects, because of the similarity in a heavy duty infrastructure and the distribution network.
 These sectors have in common that they all have a technical network, which facilitates the supply to the end-user.

-BT&P focuses its supervisory and regulatory authority on the main producers and suppliers of electricity and water and fuel products, to wit: Aqualectra and Curoil N.V.
+BT&P focuses its supervisory and regulatory authority on the main producers and suppliers of electricity and water and fuel products, being: Aqualectra and Curoil N.V.
 Its pertinent task in this respect is to cause these parties to operate and function as efficiently and transparently as possible in the interest of the consumers.
 With this objective in mind it supports the government in developing policy and supervisory frameworks, regarding electricity, water and fuels and in addition it is entrusted with the implementation of these frameworks pursuant to instruction from the government.

 Areas for attention of market regulation

 The areas for attention of BT&P at the regulation of the energy market, are to be distinguished as follows:

 - Price regulation